Lesson 7 in the Basic Accounting series:

 As small business owners determining our break-even point can be a very handy tool in determining how much to charge for our product or service or where we might be able to even cut some costs.
 There are accounting break-even points and financial break-even points that share universal applicability whether it is a retail, manufacturing, or service business.
 Each one uses different measurements.

 But before we start figuring at what point we can break even, let’s go back over some accounting terminology such as these important concepts:

 - Variable Costs of production: These are expenses that are associated with the production process or production level.
 They are directly proportioned to the production of your product such as raw material, factory labor, and sales commissions.
-For example, if you owned a bakery, your variable cost would be your flour, sugar, etc.
+For example, if you owned a bakery, your variable cost would be the price of raw materials such as flour, sugar, etc.

-- Fixed Costs: These are expenses that would be the same even if you did not sell any of your product such as rent, insurance, etc.
+- Fixed Costs: These are expenses that would be the same even if you did not sell any of your products such as rent, insurance, interest expense, etc.

-- Unit Selling Price: The price you will be selling a single product or service for.
+- Unit Selling Price: The total sales dollars or price you will be selling a single product or service for.

 - Contribution Margin: The amount generated after the variable expenses have been covered that will contribute toward the fixed expenses

 Keeping those accounting definitions in mind, let’s discuss how to conduct a break-even analysis of your small business by using the break-even point formula:

-Breakeven Point = Fixed Costs/Unit Selling Price – Variable Costs
+Breakeven Point = Fixed Costs/Unit Price – Variable Costs

-Using this formula, you can determine how much of your product you will need to sell (number of units sold) to break even.
+Using these components of the break-even formula, you can determine how much of your product you will need to sell (total units sold) to break even.
 Once you have reached that point you have recouped all the costs that you have generated producing your product both fixed and variable.
+This is a calculation known as the margin of safety.

 Figuring Your Contribution Margin:

-Another important term used in a break-even analysis, is contribution margin (see definition above).
+Another important term used in break-even analysis is contribution margin (see definition above).

 The following formula for figuring the unit contribution margin is:

 Unit Contribution Margin = Unit Selling Price – Unit Variable Cost